 Regularly cutting your dog’s nails is essential for maintaining their health.
-Here’s how to make dog nail trimming a positive experience for you and your best friend.
+Here’s how to make trimming your dog’s nails a positive experience for you and your best friend.

 Why do I need to cut my dog’s nails?

-Dogs need to have their nails trimmed because if they get too long they can not only break, they can also curl back into the pad, which is painful and can lead to infection.
+Dogs need to have their nails trimmed because if they get too long they can not only break, they can also curl back into the pad.
+This is painful and can lead to infection.
 Excessively long nails can also affect the way your dog walks.

 How can I clip my dogs nails without scaring them?

 The key to making nail-trimming day as smooth as possible for everyone is to encourage your dog to associate the task with good things.
-This means allowing lots of time (rushing the job is a recipe for disaster), moving slowly through the process and lavishing your pet with praise and treats throughout.
+This means allowing lots of time (rushing the job is a recipe for disaster), moving slowly through the process and lavishing your pet with praise and treats while trimming their nails.

 How to trim your dog’s nails